deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/chat_input_output_schema.md

 #### Vision/Image Support

+**Note: Image/MultiModal support is only enabled for the vLLM backend.**

 You can specify an image as part of the content when using a vision language model.
 Image data can either be specified as a url, or via a base64 encoding of the image data.